Turrie/N2OSSA_review_paper/README.md

 Contents
-Data/ – Raw and processed datasets on N₂O emissions Scripts/ – R scripts for data analysis, visualization, and spatial mapping Figures/ – Plots and maps generated from the analysis review_paper1.Rmd – R Markdown file summarizing key findings
+Data/ – Raw and processed datasets on N₂O emissions Scripts/ – R scripts for data analysis, visualization, and spatial mapping Outputs/ – Plots and maps generated from the analysis

 Key Features
 Compilation of peer-reviewed studies on N₂O emissions in SSA